 Occupational Courses (16 hours) 16

 CIST 2411 Microsoft Client 4

 CIST 2412 Microsoft Server Installation & Maintenance 4

-CIST 2413 Microsoft Server Networking 4
+CIST 2413 Cloud & Data Foundations with Microsoft Azure 4

-CIST 2414 Microsoft Server Identity Services 4
+CIST 2414 Maintaining Windows Servers 4

 CYBER CRIME SPECIALIST

 The Cyber Crime Specialist Certificate is a complimentary certificate for Information Security and Criminal Justice students.
 This certificate program will provide basic training in Computer Forensics and Cyber Crime.
 The standard curriculum for the Cyber Crime Specialist Certificate program is designed for the semester system.
 Students may enter the program during any semester.
 The certificate program generally takes two (2) to three (3) semesters to complete.
 To graduate, students must earn a minimum of 21 credit hours.